CANADA FX DEBT-C$ little changed after touching 13-week high

 "It probably is not going to be a sustained improvement given that most of the rise was due to the auto sector," she said.
 "The reason why the auto sector posted such a good performance was because there were shutdowns in January.
 It kind of tempers the optimism a little bit."

-Also helping the currency were world stocks .MIWD00000OUS, which held on to gains on Thursday morning after U.S. bank JPMorgan Chase (JPM.N: Quote) reported stronger-than-expected earnings.
+Also helping the currency were world stocks .MIWD00000OUS, which held on to gains on Thursday morning after U.S. bank JPMorgan Chase (JPM.N) reported stronger-than-expected earnings.
 [MKTS/GLOB], while U.S. stocks were steady.

 "Equity firmness is a reflection of risk appetite returning," said Matthew Strauss, senior currency strategist RBC Capital Markets.
 "That general optimistic sentiment is supporting the Canadian dollar."